kauri0/Kauri.sBS/_posts/Published/2023-10-20-Itinerary.md

 ref: Itinerary
 ---

-It's a little bit difficult to play catch-up on past travels, but I am working on it!
+It's a little bit difficult to play catch-up on past travels, but I am slowly working on it!
 For now, here's a quick run-down of the last nine months...

 ##### February